Gamma Knife Radiosurgery

 The size of the radiation beams can be adjusted to as small as four millimeters in diameter to reach small tumors.
 The automation allows both radiation oncologists and neurosurgeons to treat multiple lesions in a single procedure.

 The Gamma Knife system is proving to be ideal for areas that cannot be reached by surgery.
 Patients who cannot tolerate surgery or who have had previous radiation therapy to the brain may also be candidates for Gamma Knife.
-With further study, Gamma Knife may be offered as frontline therapy for certain patients with cancers to the brain, head and neck.
+For these reasons Gamma Knife is often offered as frontline therapy for certain patients with cancers to the brain, head and neck.

 Gamma knife surgery is best for: